Sigappu Rojakkal: Plot

 Dileep, born Muthu, was an orphan who was taken in to do odd jobs by a caring family.
 The daughter of the family begins to lust after Muthu and tries to seduce him, but her parents come home.
 The girl accuses Muthu of assaulting her, causing the parents to throw him out of the house.
 He ends up with another couple four days later and becomes their helper.
 When the husband leaves on a business trip, the wife goes out for the night and drunkenly brings home another man.
-The husband's flight is delayed, and he returns home to the scene where, overwhelmed with rage, he kills his wife.
-Muthu has a mental breakdown, encouraging the husband to stab her, and that all women are this way.
+The husband's flight is delayed, and he returns home to find his wife in bed with the other man.
+Overwhelmed with rage, he kills her.
+Muthu has a nervous breakdown, encouraging the husband to stab her, and that all women are this way.
 This only endears him to his new father.

 In the present, a frightened Sarada rushes out and stumbles into the room of Dileep's adoptive father (whom Dileep had told her was mentally ill and not to be disturbed) and gets shocked seeing him watching films of Dileep having sex with girls and killing them.
 Sarada screams, catching his attention, but manages to lock him in his room.
 She tries to escape, but Dileep returns.

 When Dileep goes to park his car, Sarada rushes out of the house.
 After freeing his adoptive father and realising that his cover has been blown, Dileep chases Sarada.
 The chase culminates in a graveyard where Dileep accidentally gets impaled by a cross.
 When he continues to chase Sarada while staggering, he is caught by the police.
 Dileep is imprisoned but becomes mentally imbalanced.
 He keeps chanting and writing Sarada's name on the wall as it is the only coherent thought that remains; all other memories have been erased from his mind.
 Sarada, instead of remarrying, regularly visits Dileep in jail, confident that their marriage will be saved and Dileep will be released soon.